 There have been a number of changes at UBC that have affected attitudes towards travel among students, staff, faculty and others at UBC, and as a result, affected travel patterns.
-This section of the report identifies key changes which have occurred at UBC since 1997.
+This section of the report identifies key changes that have occurred at UBC since 1997.

 • Population.
-The daytime population at UBC has increased 42% in the 13 years since 1997.
+The daytime population at UBC has increased 43% in the 14 years since 1997.
 This includes increased student enrolment, associated increases in faculty and staff, and increased numbers of residents on campus.
 For the purposes of monitoring trends in travel to and from UBC, the daytime population comprised of students, staff and faculty is used to calculate person trips.
-Table 1.2 summarizes population figures for Fall 1997 and Fall 2010.
+Table 1.2 summarizes population figures for Fall 1997 and Fall 2011.
+It is important to note that for 2011, UBC adopted a new means of reporting faculty and staff figures, which results in higher numbers of faculty and lower numbers of staff as compared with previous years.